 Therm-a-Rest Questar Sleeping Bag 20F/-6CQuestar™ Sleeping Bag

 Remember when we said quiver killer?
 We figured that was a good place to start.
 Affordable, comfortable, compact and lightweight, the Questar could be the first and only sleeping bag you will ever own.
-This critical darling would make an excellent first sleeping bag for the same reasons it brings immense value to seasoned adventurers: the premium materials, durable construction, luxurious comfort and wealth of features promise the user remarkable performance at a friendly price.
+This critical darling brings immense value to seasoned adventurers: the premium materials, durable construction, luxurious comfort and wealth of features that promise the user remarkable performance at a friendly price.

 Therm-a-Rest Sleeping Bag 32F/0CSaros™ Sleeping Bag